alex0112/alex0112.github.io/about.md

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-Alex Larsen is a storyteller at heart.
-But he also writes code, which is almost the same thing.
+I'm a storyteller at heart.
+I also write a ton of code,  which is almost the same thing.